wp-plugins/thumbnail-grid/readme.txt

 Your theme must be enabled for post thumbnails.

 POSTS & PAGES

-You can now use height & width to override the height & width of the thumbnail [thumbnailgrid height="100px" width="100px"]

-You can now change the width of the grid [thumbnailgrid gridwidth="500px"]

 You can use any of the parameters listed in the wordpress codex.
 Click here to see the WordPress Codex for Posts